Time Bandit

 Fantasy World

-The versions for other computers had more worlds with different names.
+The later versions for non-TRS-80 computers had more worlds with different names.

 Although the Atari ST and Amiga versions of Time Bandit are the most famous, the TRS-80 versions are very enjoyable games.